 Recommended for patients who are experiencing:

 |Autoimmune diseases||Skin Problems||Weight loss|

 |Digestive complaints||Mood disorders|

-tests 76 markers for vitamin and mineral levels, oxidative stress, mitochondrial function, neurotransmitter levels, and intestinal yeast/bacteria.
-This can be helpful in finding the cause of chronic disease.
+This tests 76 markers for vitamin and mineral levels, oxidative stress, mitochondrial function, neurotransmitter levels, and intestinal yeast or bacteria.
+The GI MAP diagnostic can be helpful in finding the cause of chronic disease.